 Therefore, lenses are very effective at controlling light, even over greater distances.

 Core advantages and disadvantages

-Advantages - Higher efficacy and reduced cost
+Advantages - Good efficacy and relatively low cost

-Advantages - Greater accuracy and reduced glare
+Advantages - A high degree of accuracy and reduced glare

 Making the right choice